Giang-Davy/Image_Caption/README.md

 **📥 COCO Dataset**

-Download the COCO dataset from kaggle.com : https://www.kaggle.com/datasets/awsaf49/coco-2017-dataset and place images and annotations in PROJET/data/COCO.
+Download the COCO dataset on kaggle.com : https://www.kaggle.com/datasets/awsaf49/coco-2017-dataset and place the folder /images and /annotations in PROJET/data/COCO.

 **Training**
 Run the training script trainGPT2.py to fine-tune the Show-and-Tell model with the dataset COCO: